dongri/facebook-node/README.md

 `FB.napi` was added especially to make it easier to work with async control flow libraries.

-Here are some examples of using fb-api with [Step](https://npmjs.org/package/step).
+Here are some examples of using facebook-node with [Step](https://npmjs.org/package/step).

 You will need to install `step`.